 To Punta Arenas: There are several daily flights from Santiago chartered by Latam Airlines and Sky Airlines to Carlos Ibáñez Del Campo Airport.
 You can always get there by car or bus but always check scheduled departures and local bus companies.

 Getting to Patagonia through Chile is pretty straightforward, despite the distance.
 There are frequent bus connections.

 In case you chose to take the bus, you can check bus lines and itineraries here.
 Bare in mind schedules change from high season to low season, so always check beforehand you travel.

-In case travellers decide to rent a car and drive from Santiago or Buenos Aires down south through main highways Ruta 5 Sur in Chile to Puerto Montt or Ruta 40 in Argentina to Ushuaia, they should take into account rests stops and toll payments along the way.
+In case travelers decide to rent a car and drive from Santiago or Buenos Aires down south through main highways Ruta 5 Sur in Chile to Puerto Montt or Ruta 40 in Argentina to Ushuaia, they should take into account rests stops and toll payments along the way.

 For that check the following online applications:

 Planificador Copec.
-Chilean chain of gas stations Copec also has an online trip planning service that allows drivers to calculate costs of traveling through Chile.
+Chilean chain of gas stations Copec also has an online trip planning service that allows drivers to calculate the costs of traveling through Chile.

-Travelling to Patagonia on 4-wheels
+Traveling to Patagonia on 4-wheels

 Where to go from Puerto Montt

 Once in Puerto Montt, there’s freedom of choice to reach several Patagonian destinations.
-You can either rent a 4x4, a bicycle or a motorcycle, ride the bus or take a ferry down the Patagonian fjords.
+You can either rent a 4x4, a bicycle, or a motorcycle, ride the bus or take a ferry down the Patagonian fjords.